How do we keep our literature workshops

 Our literature workshops are a BLAST!
 In fact, our creative, three-hour “field trips” through literature have been turning reluctant readers into avid enthusiasts for over a decade.
 What’s not to love about making, tasting, smelling, inventing, building, re-creating, feeling, imagining, writing, and doing what the characters did?

-But that list doesn’t do our kits justice!
+But that list doesn’t do our (or your) kits justice!
 Check out the photographs at right for examples of these fun-packed boxes.
-Kids get a personalized note on top, asking them to only remove (and read) the book.
-It also lets them know what basic supplies to have ready, and explains that we’ll open the rest of the box together in class in a “slow reveal,” as we talk and play our way through the narrative arc.
+The personalized note lets kids know what other basic supplies to have ready, and explains that we’ll open the rest of the box together in a “slow reveal,” as we talk and play our way through the narrative arc.

-Register your kids for our live online workshops; we ship LitWits Kits of supplies to each child.
+Register your kids for our live Zoom workshops; we ship LitWits Kits of supplies to each child.
+These workshops are limited to just 25 kids per session, and they sell out fast.

 Create your own LitWitty experiences for 45+ books any time using our Explorer’s Guides–rich, detailed web pages containing our creative teaching ideas and printables.
 You print the printables yourself, and shop for your own supplies.

-The LitWits Kit for My Side of the Mountain, taught in our online workshop on July 23rd.
+The LitWits Kit for My Side of the Mountain, taught in our live Zoom workshop on July 23rd.
 From far left, packed in woodsy moss: the narrative arc and creative writing worksheets; authentic birch bark and marker for drawing botanical sketches; materials for making falcon jesses (leash is around the bark), the book; BookBites (a story-significant snack of venison, sassafras tea, and “acorn” pancakes and blueberry jam; clay for making jam pots as Bando did; a hawk feather; a slide whistle, and a template for designing a touristy rack card for Sam’s Hemlock Hotel.
 All straight from the story–or from Sam’s future!
 Not pictured: personalized note to child.
-This workshop was based on The LitWits Explorer’s Guide for My Side of the Mountain.
+This Zoom workshop was based on The LitWits Explorer’s Guide for My Side of the Mountain, which we created from our pre-Covid, in-person workshop.
+Our ideas adaptable to ALL situations, venues, ages, and learning styles. 🙂

 The LitWits Kit for Johnny Tremain, taught in our workshop on June 25, 2020.
 Clockwise from lower right: the book; a story-significant snack wrapped in The Boston Observer (with the pig ad!), a ground linseed poultice in a muslin bag; spices and citrus in a secretly coded bag, plus Patriot Punch mix, for making what Rab and Johnny concoted for the Sons of Liberty; a welcome note with instructions for the child; glue, watercolor paint set, template, paper, cardstock, and tea bag of textures for the Old Boston Map project (teaching geography, conflict, turning point, and lots more); in the center, silver wax, a tiny crucible, a candle, flagpoles (British and American) for designing and carving a maker’s mark (while we learned the history of marks, and the art of silversmithing), with an optional “part 2” to be done with a parent later; not pictured: narrative arc and creative writing handouts.
-This workshop was based on The LitWits Explorer’s Guide for Johnny Tremain.
+This workshop was based on The LitWits Explorer’s Guide for Johnny Tremain, which we created from our pre-Covid, in-person workshop.
+Our ideas adaptable to ALL situations, venues, ages, and learning styles. 🙂